Chisanan232/Decentralized-Crawler---GoogleMap-Cafe-info/README.md

 ### AKKA with Kafka Relationship

 Understand AKKA Actors tree Relationship and design.
-Let's talk about AKKA with Kafka.
+Let's talk about AKKA with Kafka Relationship.
 Kafka is a one of greatest software product!
 Why we choice it to use in this project?
 Kafka broken be a very important role here, that's "Distributer".
 Please refer to the below AKKA with Kafka Relationship <br>
 <br>

 ![](https://github.com/Chisanan232/Decentralized-Crawler---GoogleMap-Cafe-info/raw/master/docs/imgs/GoogleMap_Cafe_Decentralized_Crawler_Diagram-Kafka_Diagram.png)

 <br>

 We let King to be the all actors management and Paladins to be the management and "Distributer" (Paladin also is but it's a little bit different with Kafka, let us talk about it later).
 Some soldiers which be build up by Paladins is the "Kafka Role".
-"Pre-Data Soldiers" is Kafka Producer and "Search Soldier" is Kafka Consumer.
+"Pre-Data Soldiers" is Kafka Producer and "Search Soldier" is Kafka Consumer. <br>
 First, "Search Soldier" will keep consuming the message even it has nothing in topic.
 If it get something, send it to "Crawl Soldier" as AKKA actor message immediately.
 For "Pre-Data Soldier" part, it start to receive task content (Pre-Data) and produce it to target topic which be sniffed by "Search Soldier" until finish the data. <br>

 #### Benefits
 ##### Re-Balance <br>
 Kafka could auto-distribute the partitions of topic to consumers.
-You could set any number of consumers you want to receive target message and doesn't need to do other anything.
+You could set any number of consumers you want to receive target message and don't need to do other anything.

 ##### Data is Unique <br>
 I think this is the most important feature of Kafka.
 That's help developer deeply decrease development complexity.